History In Ink® Historical Autographs

 Congress

-Styles and Deloris Bridges - typed note signed and typed letter signed, unframed
+Styles and Deloris Bridges - the Senator’s typed note signed sending thanks for concern about his wife’s illness, and her typed letter signed sending thanks for support during his illness, unframed

 Everett McKinley Dirksen - typed letter signed 1-12-1959, unframed